Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/transcriptions/yt-cxWdU5_ai-0.md

 # [September 1st, 2020 Livestream](../2020-09-01.md)
 ## Q&A: Any plans to get rid of Nuclear Waste?
 https://www.youtube.com/watch?v=cxWdU5_ai-0
+This question was possibly replaced with a more recent answer: [February 16th, 2021 Livestream Q&A: What is the future of Nuclear Waste?](./yt-Rv6FRkWjJfU.md) https://www.youtube.com/watch?v=Rv6FRkWjJfU

 ### Topics
 * [Features > Power Management > Nuclear Energy > Nuclear Waste](../topics/features/power-management/nuclear-energy/nuclear-waste.md)